ICAG Results: How to Check, Understand, and Act on Your Exam Results

 - Re-sit

 - Writing a failed paper again at a future diet.
-The whole paper is re-sat; no marks carry forward from the failed attempt.
+The whole paper is re-sat, and no marks carry forward from the failed attempt.

 Key points to remember